Friday, January 19, 2024

 This Website documenting the DSS Isaiah Scroll

 Classifies "Shining One" as an example of a spelling difference that doesn't effect the meaning, but I am skeptical given how disputed the word is.
 It seems the Great Isaiah Scroll spelling of Heylel adds another Yot.
-And that's a surprise because usually the DSS manuscripts use less Yots then the Masoretic because using Yots sometimes as Vowls wasn't a thing yet.
+And that's a surprise because usually the DSS manuscripts use less Yots then the Masoretic because using Yots sometimes as vowels wasn't a thing yet.

 The standard Masoretic spelling is Heh-Yot-Lamed-Lamed but in the Isaiah Scroll it's Heh-Yot-Lamed-Yot-Lamed.
 When I put the that DSS spelling into Google Translate it comes out as "The Praise" or "The Blasphemer", if that is correct it verifies a Halal based interpretation over Yalal.
 However the last half of the word looks like Layil the Hebrew word for Night.